Click on the links below to find out the details of the income and expenditure of the Sports Funding Grant at

 - Offering a range of alternative sports for all phases to enable children to embed and master new skills - We will be building on the success of our tennis, golf and trampolining lessons within our curriculum in previous years to ensure that all children enjoy an alternative sporting experience in addition to the National Curriculum requirements.

-- Encouraging more girls to participate in after school sporting clubs by offering gymnastics specialist coaches - Throughout the year we are aiming to engage with community specialist coaches to provide girls with a range of after school clubs based on their feedback from pupil voice surveys, which includes the children's request for a gymnastics club.
+- Encouraging more girls to participate in after school sporting clubs by offering cheerleading as a club following feedback from pupil voice surveys - Throughout the year we are aiming to engage with coaches to provide girls with a range of after school clubs based on their feedback from pupil voice surveys, which includes the children's request for a cheerleading club.

 - To increase children's enthusiasm to compete in sporting events - Throughout the year we will be providing opportunities for team squads to share their achievements through social media opportunities and through sharing their skills with the wider school community.